saliormoon/Cookbook/recipes/FoxxApiKeys.md

 ```

 But now lets focus on the main part of this recipe, the controller.
-The first api-key free implementation is the following `controller.js`:
+The first API-key free implementation is the following `controller.js`:

 ```js
 "use strict";